sdu-concurrency/vamos-2023/website/program.md

   .btn:focus { outline: 0 !important; }
 </style>

-{% comment %}
-The lectures will be given either in Danish or in English; in case non-Danish speaking attendees are present, lectures will be given in English.
-{% endcomment %}

-You can recordings of the lectures on our [YouTube channel](https://www.youtube.com/channel/UCp3OmfUjujhdTDzvtuyX_Rg/) or following the links in the program below.

 {% for day in site.data.program %}
 <div style="margin-top:30px;background-color:{{ day.color }};border-radius: 5px 5px 0px 0px;padding-left: 5px;padding-bottom: 20px;padding-top: 1px;"><h1>{{ day.day }} - {{ day.theme }}</h1></div>
 <table class="col-xs-12">
   <tbody>